 3. Keyword Relevance

-In March of this year, Google announced its Google Translate team has made larger leaps in the past few months than it has since the inception of the project in terms of speech recognition, context, and understanding.
+In March of 2017, Google announced its Google Translate team has made larger leaps in the past few months than it has since the inception of the project in terms of speech recognition, context, and understanding.
 It has achieved this by using artificial intelligence –and it’s safe to assume that very soon YouTube will be able to fully understand and index speech within your videos.

 However, for now no video search engine on the web possesses the Jedi-like ability to “watch” and contextually understand video as they do with text-based blog posts.
 This means you’ll need to give them a hand indexing your video properly through the use of relevant keywords in your video title, description, tags, transcripts, and/or closed captioning to provide clear context of what your video is about.